Diner Style

-Inside a diner are the dazzling colors, comforting curves, and reflective surfaces that invite us to settle down with a chunky white mug of coffee and a slice of apple pie.
+Inside a diner are the dazzling colors, comforting curves, and reflective surfaces that invite us to linger.
 Catch a glimpse of a stranger reflected in the polished stainless steel behind the open grill.
+Watch plates slide across the counter with practiced ease.
+Every surface seems to glow—designed not just for function, but for reassurance and familiarity.

 Elements of Diner Style